ruuvi/ruuvi-sensor-protocols/dataformat_08.md

 snooping on their environmental data or triggering false alerts such as "freezer is melting" by sending spoofed data.

 The encryption uses nRF52-builtin AES128 encryption in Elctronic Codebook (ECB) mode.
 Data to be encrypted is temprature, humidity, pressure, voltage, TX power, measurement count and movement counts.
-Additionally to protect against replay attacks the encrypted data contains a 16-bit measurement sequence counter and unencrypted data contains a random 8-bit nonce.
+The measurement sequence counter protects against replay attacks.
 All measurements where encrypted data and nonce are equal can be considred duplicates.

 Data format has an unencrypted header, 16 bytes of AES-128 encrypted data, 1 byte nonce and 6 bytes long MAC address for iOS devices.